GraviTrax vs Rush Hour for Problem-Solving Kids

 Affiliate links.
 Prices can change.

-These two belong together because both are age-8+ screen-free problem-solving toys with logic and spatial reasoning at the center; the real decision is open-ended system building versus compact puzzle progression.
+These belong together because both are age-8+ screen-free problem-solving toys with logic and spatial reasoning at the centre.
+The tradeoff is open-ended system building versus compact puzzle progression.

 Quick Answer